-The designer of the tranquil spaces of THE WELL shares ways to achieve a serene vibe in your own space.
+The designer of the tranquil spaces of THE WELL shares her interior design tips to achieve a serene vibe in your own space.

-In the heart of New York City, THE WELL houses a full-service spa, restaurant, relaxation lounge and rooms for meditation, mindful movement, massages and more.
-Liubasha Rose, Creative Director of Rose Ink Workshop, is the aesthetic visionary behind all those ahhh-inspiring spaces.
+That philosophy is at the heart of THE WELL's interior design.
+Our New York City location houses a full-service spa, restaurant, relaxation lounge and rooms for meditation, mindful movement, massages and more, and Liubasha Rose, Creative Director of Rose Ink Workshop, is the aesthetic visionary behind all those ahhh-inspiring spaces.

-“The design started with the thought of movement, as a path for transformation, and with that also came the idea of how gentle movement can be,” she says.
+“The design started with the thought of movement, as a path for transformation.
+With that also came the idea of how gentle movement can be,” she says.
 “So, the idea of soft curves started to give life to and sculpt the architecture of the space.
 We wanted to create a sense of fluidity and sourced materials that evoke textures found in nature.”

-Here, Rose shares how to infuse your own space — whether that's a four-bedroom home or a studio apartment — with serene touches to instill a sense of calm, no matter what's going on in the outside world.
+Here, Rose shares how to infuse your own space — whether that's a four-bedroom home or a studio apartment — with serene touches to instill a sense of calm.

 A soothing color palette can be softened even further through natural materials, something that Rose used in abundance throughout THE WELL.
 Think white-washed wood, concrete, cork, seagrass and even crystals like quartz and selenite.
 These are stylish, and peaceful, ways to welcome the outdoors into your home.